rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/06_lecture.md

 > 4) how to use it & it's different major components
 > 5) it's proxy component intro

-### Overview
-- BurpSuite intro , installation , configuration
-- Burp Suite - most imp tool ✔️️

 ### Aim of the lecture
 - after watching complete lectures of BurpSuite , u don't need to watch anything else for it
+- Burp Suite - most imp tool ✔️️

 ### Prerequisite
 - must know prev.
 5 lectures of Basics of Web Fundamentals